karl-cardenas-coding/mywhoop/docs/get-started-server-guide.md

 > [!TIP]
 > To learn more about the MyWhoop configuration file, refer to the [Configuration Reference](./docs/configuration_reference.md) section.

 6. Create a new systemd service file to start MyWhoop automatically.
 The following command will create a new systemd service file in the `/etc/systemd/system/` directory.
+Take a moment and review the systemd service file and update the configuration as needed for your environment.

 > [!NOTE]
-> The working directory is set to the $`/home/ubuntu/mywhoop` directory.
+> The working directory is set to the`/home/ubuntu/mywhoop` directory in this example configiration.
 You can change the working directory to any directory where you want to store the MyWhoop token and data.
 In this guide the `/home/ubuntu/mywhoop` directory is used.
 The same applies to the user and group settings.
 Change the user and group settings to the appropriate user and group on your system.

 ```bash